pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 {% endhighlight %}

 This does not help either.
-I couldn't find any way to tell a compiler that there is no aliasing in this case, Maybe some of the readers now the way?
+I couldn't find any way to tell a compiler that there is no aliasing in this case, Maybe some of the readers know the way?

 How about the `const` specifier in **C++**?
 Doesn't declaring a `const` pointer indicate that the memory pointed by it won't change?
-No, id doesn't: it only means that the memory won't be changed via this pointer, and says nothing about other pointers.
+No, it doesn't: it only means that the memory won't be changed via this pointer, and says nothing about other pointers.
 It is just an extra safety feature, additional syntax check (you can't pass `const` pointer where non-`const` is expected), and not a performance improvement mechanism.